modelyst/dbgen/docs/index.md

 These are some of the main features:

 1. Very easy to work with
-2. Integration with the PostGres databases.
+2. Integration with the PostgreSQL databases.

 DBgen was initially developed by [Modelyst](https://www.modelyst.com/).